OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/09-Testing_for_Clickjacking.md

 <iframe src="http://example.org" sandbox></iframe>
 ```

 - Design mode: Paul Stone showed a security issue concerning the "designMode" that can be turned on in the framing page (via document.designMode), disabling JavaScript in top and sub-frame.
-The design mode is currently implemented in Firefox and IE8.

 ##### OnBeforeUnload Event